thunderbird/webext-docs/menus.rst

       :name: ``info``
       :type: (object)

       Information about the context of the menu action and the created menu items.
-For more information about each property, see OnClickData.
-The following properties are only set if the extension has host permissions for the given context: linkUrl, linkText, srcUrl, pageUrl, frameUrl, selectionText.
+For more information about each property, see :ref:`menus.OnClickData`.

+      Some properties are only included if the extension has host permission for the given context, for example :permission:`activeTab` for content tabs, :permission:`compose` for compose tabs and :permission:`messagesRead` for message display tabs.

       .. api-member::
          :name: ``contexts``